California Registered Nurse License Defense

 and LVN accusations.
 As a nurse license defense firm, we are at the forefront

-of defending RN licenses, LVN licenses, and advance practice nurse licenses
+of defending RN licenses, LVN licenses, and California nurse practitioner

-from accusations that related to violations of the Business and Professions
+license defense from accusations that related to violations of the Business

-Code and the Nursing Practice Act.
-If you have a BRN nurse license accusation
+and Professions Code and the Nursing Practice Act.
+If you have a BRN nurse

 At Ray & Bishop, PLC, we also defend nurses at the application stage.

-When completing a nursing license application the RN license applicant
+When an applicant applies for a California nursing license the RN license

-reaches the Reporting Prior Convictions or Discipline Against Licenses
+applicant reaches the Reporting Prior Convictions or Discipline Against

-section, and must answer the question about whether a nurse license
+Licenses section, and must answer the question about whether a nurse license

-applicant

-has ever been convicted of any offense or has every had disciplinary
+applicant has ever been convicted of any offense or has every had disciplinary

-proceedings

-against any license, we can help explain the "yes" answer and
+proceedings against any license, we can help explain the "yes"

-help gather documents.
-The application requires that a nurse applicant
+answer and help gather documents.
+The application requires that a nurse

-provide a full written explanation of the event and provide copies of
+applicant provide a full written explanation of the event and provide

-arrest and court documents.
-Also, the Board asks that the applicant demonstrate
+copies of arrest and court documents.
+Also, the Board asks that the applicant

 If a nurse license applicant files an application and is denied, the nurse